BassonJulien/rendu-TP-2C-2017-BASSON-CAMINALE/README.md

 }
 ```

-We have three setInteval, this permit to call our functions with an time interval,
+We have three setInteval in the index.js, this permit to call our functions with an time interval,
 in this case each  1001ms we call helptransformation from dead.
 In this function
 we return a promise where if it resolve() we take the return promise by .then()
 and  if it reject() we catch it by .catch()